fallaciousreasoning/backbutton-mediaquery/explainer.md

 There is precedence for doing feature detection via a CSS media query in the web app manifest's [display mode](https://www.w3.org/TR/appmanifest/#the-display-mode-media-feature), which allows developers to determine how their app is being displayed.

 The `navigation-controls` query should always be available, including when the app is not in a standalone window (i.e. it is in a normal browser window).
 In such a scenario, it should have an appropriate value, likely `'back'`.
-This has the added advantage that querying `navigation-controls` should be a necessary and sufficient condition for displaying the back button, there would be no need to also query `display-mode`.
+This has the added advantage that `navigation-controls` can be consulted independently of `display-mode`.

 ### CSS